The 2020 Congregational Retreat has been cancelled due to Covid-19. We hope you’ll plan to join us in September 2021 for

 Pottery – Work with a local potter to create your own Montreat keepsake out of clay.
 Open to all ages during free time.
 Currie Craft Center, upper level.

-Football Game – Cheer on the Tar Heels in the Lobby area.
+Football Game – Cheer on the Tar Heels in the Lobby area at 8pm.

 Black Mountain Trip – Would you like to go with a group to explore Black Mountain?
 Sign up at the Registration Desk.

 Sabbath – Take a holy nap in your room or have some good conversation with friends on a Montreat porch.
 Take extra time to recharge your batteries.